-We measured the scattering asymmetry as a function of beam position on the 1 $\mu m$ and 0.225 $\mu m$ target foils during Run 1.
-For each foil, we moved the beam to a total of six non-centered locations, spanning a radial distance of $\sim 1$ mm from the foil center.
+We measured the scattering asymmetry as a function of beam position on the nominal 1 μ m and 0.225 μ m target foils during Run 1.
+For each foil, we moved the beam to a total of six noncentered locations, spanning a radial distance of \approx 1 mm from the foil center.
 The image position was verified by observing the beam spot with the OTR signal from the foil.
 The details are described in JLab Technical Note (G-7).
 The results are consistent, within their statistical uncertainties, with all measured points representing the same value.
-The results are shown in figure 15.
+The results are shown in Figure 14.
 Realistically, any beam motion on the target foil is much smaller than the 1 mm displacements measured.
 This is the result of the high level of stabilization of all active beam line elements (magnets and RF cavities).
 Magnet currents and RF cavity amplitudes and phases are all controlled to a high degree by feedback stabilized power sources.
-The actual beam motion measured in the beam line to the Mott polarimeter, using microwave beam position monitors, is about 50 $\mu$ m rms and the most likely source of beam motion is the effect of small stray AC magnetic fields in the low energy region of the injector.
+The actual beam motion measured in the beam line to the Mott polarimeter, using microwave beam position monitors, is about 50 μ m rms and the most likely source of beam motion is the effect of small stray AC magnetic fields in the low energy region of the injector.

-Figure 15.
-Mott asymmetry vs. radial displacement from the center of the target foil using the (a) 1 $\mu m$ and (b) 0.225 $\mu m$ foils
+Figure 14.
+Mott asymmetry vs. radial displacement from the center of the target foil using the nominal (a) 1 μ m and (b) 0.225 μ m foils.
+The solid lines show the average value of all measured points, while the dotted region shows a +/- 1 σ band about this average.

-We also measured the asymmetry as a function of beam spot size (see figure 16), finding it to be independent for beam sizes less than 1 mm.
+We also measured the asymmetry as a function of beam spot size (see Figure 15), finding it to be independent for beam sizes less than 1 mm FWHM.
 Given the measured insensitivity of the asymmetry to beam steering, this result is expected.